codeforpdx/open-data-streams/README.md

 #### To push your changes to this repo (development):

+to master:
 `
-master: git push
+git push
+`

+specify a branch:
+`
-specify a brach: git push origin <branch-name>
+git push origin <branch-name>
 `

 ## To push your changes to the app on Heroku (production):